Bjarnos/SelfbotDocs/docs/Setup/index.md

 ---

 # Setup Guide
-Welcome to the setup guide, please select a tutorial from the TOC below:
+Welcome to the setup guide, please select your host from the TOC below: